sandywu198/Phreddit-Project/README.md

 - The posts page is `http://localhost:8000/posts`
 - The linkflairs page is `http://localhost:8000/linkflairs`

+## To Run Jest Tests

+1) Go into client or server directory
+2) `npm test`

+For the serve side tests, run `npm install mongodb-memory-server`

 In the sections below, list and describe each contribution briefly.